wavefrontHQ/docs/pages/doc/direct_ingestion.md

 ## Background

-Wavefront currently expect that your host, application, or custom code send metrics to a Wavefront proxy installed in your environment.
+Wavefront currently expects that your host, application, or custom code send metrics to a Wavefront proxy installed in your environment.
 The proxy forwards metrics to the Wavefront service.
 In production environments, two proxies behind a load balancer guarantee availability and prevent data loss.

 ![proxies behind load balancer](/images/proxy_deployment_load_balancer.svg)